 It’s really simple – we ask the listener to ‘turn down’ their listening behaviour including taking away any eye contact.

-As soon as the listener takes away a powerful aspect of their listening behaviour - i.e. eye contact, it immediately can make the speaker feel differently about the value of what they have to say.
+As soon as the listener takes away a powerful aspect of their listening behaviour - i.e. eye contact, it immediately makes the speaker feel differently about the value of what they have to say.

 So, when you're in front of a larger audience presenting or public speaking.

 Even though having a lot of pairs of eyes looking directly at you can be immediately terrifying and intimidating, it's not generally as thoroughly dispiriting as a lot of people removing their eye contact from you, once you have it!